BhaveshSonalkar/pr-splitter-cli/README.md

 **Transform large, unwieldy pull requests into smaller, focused, and reviewable chunks.**

-PR Splitter CLI is a powerful command-line tool that intelligently analyzes your git changes and automatically splits them into smaller, logically grouped pull requests based on file dependencies and change patterns.
+PR Splitter CLI intelligently analyzes your git changes and automatically splits them into smaller, logically grouped branches based on file dependencies. **Works immediately with zero configuration** - just point it at your feature branch and go!

 ## 🎯 **Why PR Splitter?**